-These are lectures by a faculty member or faculty members.
-Two major types of lecture exist:
+These lectures are by a faculty member(s).
+Two major types of lectures exist:

 - International Ph.D.
-Program in Economics' courses taught by a faculty member or faculty members (2 credits per course). - Graduate School of International Social Sciences' courses on thesis writing, presentation & discussion skills in English (credits do not count toward the Ph.D. degree).
+Program in Economics courses taught by a faculty member(s) (2 credits per course). - Graduate School of International Social Sciences courses on thesis writing, presentation, and discussion skills in English (credits do not count toward the Ph.D. degree).